5000miles/5000miles/README.md

-- 👋 Hi, I’m @5000miles
+- 👋 Hi, I’m Trevor
-- 👀 I’m interested in Math and Data
+- 👀 I’m interested in Math and Data Science
 - 🌱 I’m currently learning Bayesian Inference
+- ✨ I finished some cool projects including a Capstone, feel free to check out
 - 📫 How to reach me: trevorczc@gmail.com

 <!---